SystemsApproach/security/tls.rst

 (MITM) attacks, which we discussed in Chapter 4.
-At one point in its history, TLS version negotiation could be subverted by a MITM in such a way that the client and server settled on a lower version than necessary, opening up the risk that old vulnerabilities in the lower version could be exploited.
+At one point in its history, TLS version negotiation could be subverted by a MITM in such a way that the client and server settled on a lower version than necessary.
+Such a "downgrade attack" opens up the risk that old vulnerabilities in the lower version, such as weak cryptographic protocols, could be exploited.

 TLS takes multiple precautions to increase its resistance against MITM attacks.
 TLS 1.3 encrypts most of the handshake protocol, as early in